 Coffee contains powerful antioxidants, which helps to reduce the risk of certain cancers as well as Alzheimer's disease.
 Studies also show that coffee can help lower the risk of Type 2 Diabetes.

 An 8-ounce cup of black coffee contains only two calories and zero fat.
 Therefore, even if you are trying to lose weight you can enjoy a cup of two of coffee each day.
-You’ll want to be aware of the nutritional content of the additives you use such as milk and cream.
+You'll want to be aware of the nutritional content of the additives you use such as milk and cream, but don't worry, you can look up How the perfect cup of coffee is made depending on your nutritional needs.

 Coffee and your Renal Diet